The station through time

 This photograph, from the Great Western Trust archive, appears in the book GWR Then and Now by Laurence Waters first published by Ian Allan in 1994, now published by Crécy Publishing Limited.
 It is an interesting view as the old broad gauge goods shed features prominently.
 The home signal is just visible above the waiting shelter on platform 1 the roof of which appears to have had its original covering replaced by corrugated sheeting.
 The station itself looks well kept and tidy, with a porter wheeling a trunk up the platform under the shelter of the awning ready to load onto the approaching train.
 This is the Oxford to Reading stopping service hauled by 4-6-0 locomotive no 5983 Henley Hall.

-Another photograph courtesey of the Pendon Museum archive and believed to have been taken in January 1960.
-The overhead power supply cable is much in evidence and the difference in platform edging shows where the platform had been extended to run across the front of the signal box.
+Another photograph courtesy of the Pendon Museum archive and believed to have been taken in January 1960.
+Having been taken on a dull day, this photo doesn't do the ticket office any favours.
+An overhead cable is much in evidence and the difference in platform edging shows where the platform had been extended to run across the front of the signal box.
 The old van (is it an Austin A35?) helps to confirm the date of the photograph as it shows a mixture of Great Western (notice board) and British Rail (fire buckets) details.
 A large hangar from the old air base can be seen, together with one or two wagons standing on the siding leading to the base.
 After the closure of RNAS Hornbill, the site was used by the Admiralty as a storage facility until 1960 when it was handed over to the UK Atomic Energy Authority.

 The station on 15th May 1966